Frequently Asked Questions and Answers for Personal Injury Victims

 NMSA 59A-17-7.1 serves as a vital protective measure for consumers in New Mexico, preventing insurance companies from raising rates for no-fault accidents.
 Understanding the implications of this statute and seeking legal guidance when necessary are essential steps for accident victims to ensure fair treatment and protection of their rights.

-If you have any further questions or concerns about underinsured motorists coverage, insurance rates, or your legal rights following an accident, please don't hesitate to reach out.
+If you have any further questions or concerns about underinsured motorists' coverage, insurance rates, or your legal rights following an accident, please don't hesitate to reach out.

 If you want even more information, feel free to download my free book, Car Accident Cases Made Simple(r), where I discuss this topic and more.